9. Write your first mutation

 Prototype your mutation in Sandbox Explorer

 Open your Sandbox Explorer and click on the plus symbol to add a new tab.
-Next, click on the Schema icon to get back to looking at your schema, and select "Mutation" to look at your list of mutations:
+Next, click on the Schema icon to get back to looking at your schema, and select "Mutation" to look at your list of mutation fields:

 Scroll down to take a look at the login

-Click the play button to the right to open that mutation in the Explorer tab.
-When it opens, click the plus sign to add the operation:
+Click the play button to the right to open that field in the Explorer tab.
+When it opens, click the plus sign to add field to your operation:

-Notice the red error indication - this is because the type returned by the mutation is User
+Notice the red error indication - this is because the type returned by the field is User

 , which is not a leaf type: you need to choose which of the user's fields the mutation will return.
 For our purposes, we only need the token